 The RBA interest rate decision to hold rates on hold was perceived as extremely bearish by the AUD/USD exchange rate, which broke towards new lows for 2018.
-The Australian dollar started the year on a very strong note, but in the past few months, all gains have been erased by the broad-based US dollar strength.
+The Australian dollar started the year on a solid note, but the past few months erased all gains because of the broad-based US dollar strength.
 At the time of writing, the Aussie is down around 1.3% since the beginning of the year.

 We haven’t seen an adjustment to the interest rate since August 2016, and according to many Wall Street specialists, the RBA is less likely to act until mid-2019.
 The RBA benchmark interest rate currently stands at 1.50%.

-The RBA hasn’t said anything to insinuate or suggest that they’re going to change their interest rate policy.
-The RBNZ and the Bank of Canada, both high-yield commodity currencies, which are in the same group as the Aussie, have taken a clearly hawkish stance.
-For example, the BOC already hiking 4 times since the middle of 2017.
-This gives us a very diverging monetary policy bearing and the RBA finds itself right in the middle.
+The RBA hasn’t said anything to mention or suggest that they’re going to change their interest rate policy.
+The RBNZ and the Bank of Canada, both high-yield commodity currencies, which are in the same group as the Aussie, have taken a distinctly hawkish stance.
+For example, the BOC has already hiked rates four times since the middle of 2017, which gives us a very diverging monetary policy, and the RBA finds itself right in the middle.

 The RBA came out more dovish than expected during the last interest rate decision.
-As was to be expected the AUD/USD exchange rate took a dive and now it’s challenging the 2017 low.
+As was to be expected the AUD/USD exchange rate dived and now it’s challenging the 2017 low.
 The Australian economy has positive things going for it, however.
 The unemployment rate, which is sitting at around 5.4%, the lowest level since November 2017.
-The RBA forecast unemployment rate to slide to 5% by 2020.
+The RBA forecast the unemployment rate to slide to 5% by 2020.
 Broadly speaking the outlook looks very positive.

 What should we expect for the year ahead?